Post job

 Aides are personal employees of their clients who commonly have health issues that render them unable to do certain tasks.
 They help out their clients with activities they may need assistance in.
 They may do personal errands such as grocery shopping, cleaning, and cooking.
 They also provide care for their clients by helping them bathe, dress, brush their teeth, and other personal hygiene activities.
 Aides also help their clients walk, sit, and eat if their clients' motor functions are compromised.
 Aides are expected to be patient, caring, and trustworthy.

 These skill sets are where the common ground ends though.
-A direct care worker responsibility is more likely to require skills like "companionship," "mental health," "motor vehicle," and "intellectual disabilities."
-Whereas a aide requires skills like "compassion," "home health," "customer service," and "behavioral issues."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a direct care worker are more likely to require skills like "companionship," "mental health," "motor vehicle," and "intellectual disabilities."
+On the other hand, a job as an aide requires skills like "compassion," "home health," "customer service," and "behavioral issues."
+As you can see, what employees do in each career varies considerably.

 Health care providers are health professionals and health organizations offering health care treatment and diagnosis services.
 These professionals play significant roles with patients through consultation, treatment, and advice.
 The health care they provide is of different variations.
 They even perform other procedures depending on the needs of the patients.
 Their responsibilities include comprehensive care and specialist work.
 Also, they help in duties, medication, and housekeeping.
 They transport clients to and from errands, activities, and appointments.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, direct care worker responsibilities are more likely to require skills like "crisis intervention," "intellectual disabilities," "alertness," and "direct support."
-Meanwhile, a provider might be skilled in areas such as "healthcare," "customer service," "social work," and "excellent interpersonal."
+Meanwhile, a provider has duties that require skills in areas such as "healthcare," "customer service," "social work," and "excellent interpersonal."
 These differences highlight just how different the day-to-day in each role looks.

 An attending, ambulatory care is responsible for providing patient care, supporting ongoing treatment of health issues, and managing recovery through coordinating with attending physicians or other medical professionals.
 They evaluate medical records, including history and consultation purposes, develop a necessary care plan, keep an accurate medical chart, and schedule laboratory tests and follow-up as needed.
 An attending, ambulatory care must have extensive knowledge of the medical principles and disciplines to monitor the patients' condition and observe medical measures.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from direct care workers resumes, they are more likely to have skills like "patients," "cpr," "companionship," and "medication reminders."
-But a residential instructor might have skills like "autism," "data collection," "direct supervision," and "role model."
+The required skills of the two careers differ considerably.
+For example, direct care workers are more likely to have skills like "patients," "cpr," "companionship," and "medication reminders."
+But a residential instructor is more likely to have skills like "autism," "data collection," "direct supervision," and "role model."